UI-Gurus/tutorials/react.md

 };
 ```

-`PropTypes` exports a range of validators that can be used to make sure the data you received is valid.
-In this example, we are using `PropTypes.string`.
+`PropTypes` exports a range of validators that can be used to make sure the data received is valid.
+In this example, `PropTypes.string` is used.
 When an invalid value is provided for a prop, a warning will be shown in the JavaScript console.
 For performance reasons, `propTypes` is only checked in development mode.
-If you want the complete list of validations you can go to the official documentation [here](https://facebook.github.io/react/docs/typechecking-with-proptypes.html).
+The complete list of validations are in the official documentation [here](https://facebook.github.io/react/docs/typechecking-with-proptypes.html).

 #### Composing Components

 Components can refer to other components in their output.
-This lets us the same component abstraction for any level of detail.
-Let's see the next example:
+This lets the same component abstraction for any level of detail.

-Create a new file called `hello.js` and paste the following code in that file:
+The following code is created in a new file called `hello.js`

 ```javascript
 import React from 'react';